 Whether you are simply wishing to a deck or a completely new outdoor living space to your home, or you would like to have your backyard completely redone we would be happy to discuss your project with you.
 Please feel free to call us at 604-277-5572 to book your onsite consultation or submit your request online.

-Joseph with his project team at the spring BC Home and Garden Show after winning the Best of Show 2017 award.
-From left to right: Gordon Fretter, Joseph Neely and Jim Wigglesworth.
+Joseph with his management team at the spring BC Home and Garden Show after winning the Best of Show 2017 award.
+From left to right: Joseph Neely (The Guy), Margaret Neely (CFO) and Jim Wigglesworth (Designer).

 This cabana was designed to contain, both an outdoor kitchen and a dining space.
 The cabana uses a timber frame structure with a 4 sided cathedral ceiling.
 The Interior of the cabana features, custom stone work, douglas fir post and beam, matching 1x16 dg fir soffit, and pot lighting.
 The kitchen component of this outdoor living space includes a built barbecue, quartz countertop, under-mount sink, fridge, and storage.
 The enjoyable part of this project was building it right in the backyard, amongst existing landscaping.